 Due to generous sponsorship from the Aim Foundation we have distributed over 30,000 of these brochures free to hospices, hospitals, care homes, GP surgeries, and relatives in need of help and support.
 It is now used in many palliative care training programmes and included in end-of-life care resource packages.
-I am particularly delighted that Dying Matters (set up by the National Council of Palliative care in 2009) is in the process of publishing it on their website as a major contribution to their own end-of-life resources.
+I am particularly delighted that Dying Matters (set up by the National Council of Palliative care in 2009) incorporated it into their own end-of-life resources.

 I have also written my own book,The D-Word: Talking about Dying published by Continuum Books in 2010.
 My aim is to tackle the awkwardness and embarrassment that many people experience when confronted by someone who is dying, and to explore different ways to open up often difficult and distressing conversations.
 The book again, is used in many end-of-life care training programmes, and is, I understand, recommended reading for many trainee nurses.
 I was also interviewed about it on Woman’s Hour: Talking about dying with Jane Garvy (Tuesday, 28 June 2011)

 The result is my book, Sex, Meaning and the Menopause.
 The mens’ interviews became the banner headline in the Daily Mail: Will your marriage survive the menopause?
-I have been on Woman’s Hour twice about different themes from book.
+I have been on Woman’s Hour twice, talking about different themes from book.